xobjectz/objx/README.rst

     argument.
 It is called Object Programming (OP), OOP without the oriented.

-    The Object class  allows for easy json save//load to/from disk of objects.
+    OBJX  allows for easy json save//load to/from disk of objects.
 It provides an "clean namespace" Object class that only has dunder methods, so the namespace is not cluttered with method names.
 This makes storing and reading to/from json possible.

- to program a unix cli program, such as
-    disk perisistence for configuration files, event handler to handle the client/server connection, code to introspect modules for commands, deferred exception handling to not crash on an error, a parser to parse commandline options and values, etc.
+    OBJX has all you need to program a unix cli program, such as disk perisistence for configuration files, event handler to handle the client/server connection, code to introspect modules for commands, deferred exception handling to not crash on an error, a parser to parse commandline options and values, etc.

     OBJX has a demo bot, it can connect to IRC, fetch and display RSS feeds, take todo notes, keep a shopping list and log text.
 You can also copy/paste the service file and run it under systemd for 24/7 presence in a IRC channel.

     OBJX is Public Domain.